Siwandu is set in a great location...

 Disabled access: Not Possible

-Laundry facilities: Laundry is included in the rates at Siwandu.
+Laundry facilities: Laundry is included in the rates at Selous Safari Camp.
 It is hand washed, sun dried and ironed with a charcoal iron – so it is not advisable to put any delicate items in the wash.
-With an all-male team and for cultural reasons, ladies need to wash their own underwear.
+For cultural reasons, ladies need to wash their own underwear.
 The camp provides washing powder for this.

 Money: There is no currency exchange at Siwandu.
 There is a safe in each room.